That's it! You have decided to elope!

 Choosing to get married can be very simple - with an all-inclusive formula, for example - or can be more complex if, on the contrary, you want to think outside the box, do what you really wish to, innovate, or drop traditions.
 If you take the second route, the possibilities are endless and can quickly make your head spin!
 Fortunately, most professionals in the field will be able to guide you and give you valuable advice.

 You'll find here a basis to establish your budget for your elopement in Quebec.
 A small disclaimer before you actually start; Of course, you can undoubtedly get married for less - the reverse is just as true, for that matter, than the rates mentioned here.
 This article is based on the average wedding budget of my clients who opted for this formula.
-I also find it essential to note here that the priority of my couples, without spending $ 250,000 on their big day, is quality, and they are willing to pay the right price to get it.
+I also find it essential to note here that the priority of my couples is quality, and they are willing to pay the right price to get it.